phpbench/phpbench/docs/benchmark-runner.rst

 Retry Threshold
 ---------------

-PHPBench is able to dramatically improve the stability of your benchmarks by retrying the iteration set until all the deviations in time between iterations fit within a given margin of error.
+PHPBench is able to significantly improve the stability of your benchmarks by retrying the iteration set until all the deviations in time between iterations fit within a given margin of error.